Edith's checkerspot: Distribution

 The Edith's checkerspot is found in North America, where it ranges from southern British Columbia and Alberta south to Baja California, Nevada, Utah, and Colorado.
 The species can be found in locations of the San Bernardino Mountains, Sierra Nevada, higher Cascade Mountains of Oregon to Washington, and in areas of the Great Basin, including central Oregon and the Rocky Mountains.
 It can also be found on several trails such as Animas River Trail, Falls Creek Trail, Colorado Trail, Hermosa Creek Trail, Engineer Mountain Trail, and Spud Lake Trail.

 Habitat

 Habitats are mountains, typically on ridgetops, from coastal chaparral and transition zone open woodland to alpine tundra.
 Edith's checkerspot butterflies prefer grasslands and rocky outcrops found in the mountains.
 They can be frequently found in areas of nutrient-poor, serpentine soils which sustain the native grasslands that they prefer.
+They can also be spotted around streams or rock pools which males visit to drink and absorb minerals and salts from the waters.

 Host plants

 Edith's checkerspot caterpillars will use various species of paintbrush (Castilleja), beardtongues (Penstemon), lousewort (Pedicularis), owl's clover (Orthocarpus), Chinese houses (Collinsia), and plantain (Plantago) as host plants.
 Many populations of the butterfly are monophagous and preference for the different plant types are based mainly on location.
 Many behaviors, such as egg laying habits and movements are locally adapted, so the survival of the butterflies relies heavily on the growing season of these host plants.